dutta-alankar/interpolate-field/README.md

 # Interpolation Project

 This repository contains a Python script (`interpolate_and_plot.py`) for interpolating velocity fields and generating slice plots.
 It demonstrates the use of `numpy`, `scipy`, `matplotlib`, and `vtk` for data generation, interpolation, visualization, and VTK export.
+This repo currently uses a demo with random arrays.
+The data that is meant to be used with it is gnerated by `MUSIC` version 2 (https://github.com/cosmo-sims/MUSIC2)

 ## Setup